Michigan Gov. Gretchen Whitmer announces book detailing her rapid rise in Democratic politics

 An attorney turned state lawmaker, Whitmer was first elected governor in 2018 after running a campaign centered on a pledge to “fix the damn roads.”

 Shortly into her first term, when the pandemic began, she implemented some of the nation’s most restrictive stay-at-home orders, which made her the ongoing target of right-wing vitriol.
-Thousands of people came to the state Capitol with guns in 2020 as Trump egged them on, tweeting “Liberate Michigan,” and calling Whitmer “the woman from Michigan.”
+Thousands of people came to the state Capitol with guns in 2020 as Trump egged them on, tweeting “Liberate Michigan.”
+Whitmer became known as “that woman from Michigan,” a play on words Trump used to attack her in 2020.

 Her bouts with Trump, which have continued with him calling Whitmer “radical” and a “terrible governor” this week during a Michigan visit, helped grow her national profile.
 She delivered the Democratic response to Trump's State of the Union in 2020 and was considered as a potential vice president pick for Biden later that year.